 - ½ teaspoon cinnamon

-- Optional mix-ins: blueberries, chocolate chips, banana slices, fresh fruit, chia seeds
+- Optional mix-ins: blueberries, chocolate chips, banana slices, chia seeds

 Instructions